symfony/symfony-docs/book/page_creation.rst

 .. seealso::

-    If you need to, you can override the default directory structure.
+    Symfony is flexible.
+If you need to, you can easily override the default directory structure.
 See :doc:`/cookbook/configuration/override_dir_structure`.

 Application Configuration
 -------------------------